mearlboro/mearlboro.github.io/experience.md

 ### Google Munchen
 #### Software Engineering Intern
 ##### 2014
 During the summer I spent at Google Munchen we have worked in pairs to implement a set of dynamic web pages to change and update settings in the cloud, using the Guice dependency injection framework in Java for the backend and Soy templates and Clojure JS for the front-end.
 This has satisfied my passion for writing code functionally and taught me that the functional paradigm can be applied to any programming language.
-On the other hand, given the project I worked on ~~was evil~~ never saw the light of day, and given the company culture and organization at Google, this experience has taught me that my place is in small companies or research positions.
+On the other hand, given the project I worked on ~~was evil~~ never saw the light of day, and given the company culture and organization at Google, this experience has taught me that ownership of work is one of my core principles and my place is in small companies or research positions.
 <br/>
 <br/>